 YWCA Greater Pittsburgh and YWCA USA are separate organizations bound by a shared brand and mission.
 We often refer to YWCA USA (or “national”) as the “parent” Association, and to other local YWs as “sister” Associations.
 The parent provides our distinctive brand, a range of service and policy priorities, guidance, research, and conversation about best practices and need.
 Meanwhile, local Associations respond to the particular needs of their regions with services and advocacy.

 There are many different ways to get involved, including sharing information, volunteering, attending events, becoming a donor, becoming a member, and enlisting in our Board of Directors or Young Leaders Board.
-We suggest you start by becoming a member, a free service that will keep you updated about our priorities and activities.
+We suggest you start by signing up for our e-newsletter, which will keep you updated about our priorities and activities.
 You can also like our Facebook page and follow us on Twitter.